aiven/devportal/docs/products/kafka/kafka-connect/getting-started.rst

 Create a dedicated Aiven for Apache Kafka® Connect service
 -------------------------------------------------------------

-Create a new Aiven for Apache Kafka Connect dedicated service:
+To create a new Aiven for Apache Kafka Connect dedicated service:

-1. Select the **Aiven for Apache Kafka** service for which you want to create a dedicated Aiven for Apache Kafka Connect service.
+1. Log into `Aiven Console <https://console.aiven.io>`_ and select the **Aiven for Apache Kafka** service for which you want to create a dedicated Aiven for Apache Kafka Connect service.

-2. Click on the **Connectors** tab and select **Integrate standalone service**.
+2. Select **Connectors** from left sidebase and select **Integrate standalone service**.

 3. Enter a name for your service.
 A random name is provided by default, but you can enter a more recognizable name to distinguish it from other services.

-5. Select the cloud provider and region that you want to run your service on.
+5. Select the cloud provider and region on which you want to run your service.

 .. note:: The pricing for the same service may vary between
     different providers and regions.
 The service summary on the